uml-app2-2017/volunteer-app/README.md

 ## VERSION 1 INFO
 We added firebase to our app, so users can now create accounts and log in with them.

+Adam:
+- Added Firebase authorization stuff for login and sign up with email.
+- Layout for SignUpActivity

+Ashley:
+- Layout for StartupActivity

+Tim:
+- Layout for SignInActivity